Stone Lanterns, Basins and Ornaments

 Japanese Stone Lantern photos by K.T.
-Cannon-Eger and Bill Eger Use arrows to browse images, or click photo for full screen slide...read more
+Cannon-Eger and Bill Eger Use arrows to browse images, or click photo for full screen slide show.read more

 Oribe lantern – 織部灯籠 – This is a type of lantern designed specifically for garden use by Lord Furuta Oribe (1544-1615).
 It has no foundation stone, but sits on a square pedestal (sao) planted into the ground for stability.
 This is the characteristic of the “buried base” group of stone lanterns known as “ikekomi”.
 The square light box (hibukuro) sits on a square central platform (chudai) with a tapered bottom.
 It has square front and rear openings sometimes covered with shoji.
 The right and left openings are a crescent moon and full moon shape respectively.
 It is usually lighted by a candle or small oil lamp.
 The light box is covered by a 4-sided, sloped stone roof (kasa), and crowned by a knob-like jewel (houju) resembling a lotus bud.read more

 Yukimi doro 織部灯籠 – Sometimes called “Snow-viewing Lantern”.
 The exact origins of the Yukimi Stone Lantern are not known for sure, but it is generally thought to be from the Edo period (1600s).
 It is believed to have been used to mark peninsular landmasses for boaters.